Remembering the deceased with heartfelt words

 A eulogy is a speech or presentation given at a funeral or memorial service.
 It celebrates and pays tribute to the life of the deceased, and can be delivered by a family member, a friend or the priest, minister or celebrant.

-“Eulogy” comes from the ancient Greek work “eulogia”, which means blessing or praise.
+“Eulogy” comes from the ancient Greek word “eulogia”, which means blessing or praise.
 A tradition that began in ancient Greece, eulogies are a common practice at funerals and memorial services to this day.

 A eulogy is a way to say goodbye to the person who has passed away by sharing special memories, feelings and thoughts.
 Honouring the deceased in this way can help the grieving process.